Randomly Assigned First Differences?: Alternative estimators

 \textbf{QED.}

-Theorem \ref{thm:new2} shows that under Assumption \ref{hyp:cond_random_fd}, $\beta_{D_1}$ identifies a weighted average of conditional average slopes $E(S_2|D_1)$.
-This is essentially a restatement of a well-known result in \cite{angrist1998} in the setting we consider.
-This positive result still relies on Assumption \ref{hyp:lin_levels}, which requires that the treatment effect be linear.
-Theorem \ref{thm:new_nl} in the Appendix shows that without the linearity assumption, if the distribution of $D_2$ conditional on $D_1$ is continuous everywhere, $\beta_{D_1}$ identifies a weighted average, across $x$ and $d_1$, of $E\left(\frac{\partial Y_2(x)}{\partial x}\middle|D_1=d_1\right)$, the conditional average of the derivative of $x\mapsto Y_2(x)$ evaluated at $x$ and among units with $D_1=d_1$.
+Theorem \ref{thm:new2} shows that, under Assumption \ref{hyp:cond_random_fd}, $\beta_{D_1}$ identifies a weighted average of conditional average slopes $E(S_2|D_1)$.
+The weights are determined by the conditional variance of $\Delta D$ given $D_1$ and thus are nonnegative.
+When $D_1$ is discrete, those weights are the same as the conditional variance-weights that appear in the estimand from a regression of $Y_2$ on $D_2$ saturated in $D_1$ \citep[cf. Equation (3.3.7) of][]{angrist2009mostly}.
+Here, instead of fully-saturating the regression, we are nonparametrically controlling for $E\left(\left.
+D_2 \right| D_1\right),$ which is feasible even when $D_1$ is continuously distributed.
+Theorem \ref{thm:new_nl} in the Appendix shows that without the linearity condition in Assumption \ref{hyp:lin_levels}, if the distribution of $D_2$ conditional on $D_1$ is continuous everywhere, $\beta_{D_1}$ identifies a weighted average, across $x$ and $d_1$, of $E\left(\frac{\partial Y_2(x)}{\partial x}\middle|D_1=d_1\right)$, the conditional average of the derivative of $x\mapsto Y_2(x)$ evaluated at $x$ and among units with $D_1=d_1$.
 If the distribution of $D_2$ conditional on $D_1$ is discrete, one can show that $\beta_{D_1}$ identifies a weighted average of slopes.
 Thus, $\beta_{D_1}$ remains weakly causal even if the treatment effect is non linear.